 VEED.io - Browser-based video editor with auto-subtitle generation.
 Upload video, generate captions, edit visually, export as SRT.
 Free tier is limited but functional.

 Happy Scribe - Dedicated transcription service with SRT export.
 Good accuracy, supports many languages.
-Pay-per-minute pricing.
+Per-minute pricing.

 YouTube's recommendation algorithm uses multiple signals to understand your video's content.
 Your title, description, and tags are the obvious ones.
 But subtitles provide something the others can't: a word-for-word account of everything said in the video.